 2. Heart of Neolithic Orkney

-Another one of the UNESCO Sites in Scotland is the Neolithic landscape, consisting of a cluster of houses called Skara Brae, Maeshowe – a passage grave, the Stones of Stenness, which is a site of four remaining megaliths of a henge, and the Ring of Brodgar, a stone circle.
+Another UNESCO site in Scotland is a Neolithic landscape that includes Skara Brae, a cluster of prehistoric houses; Maeshowe, a passage grave; the Stones of Stenness, with four remaining megaliths from a henge; and the Ring of Brodgar, a large stone circle.

-These are monumental masterpieces with great historical significance to the country, giving insights into the life thousands of years prior.
+These are monumental masterpieces with great historical significance to the country, giving insights into the lives of thousands of years prior.

 3. Bru na Boinne